Departmental Affiliation: Physical Sciences and Mathematics

 A minimum of seven courses including the following:

-At least 3 additional upper-division courses (or MTH 8 plus two upper division courses) chosen in consultation with the student's advisor.
+At least 3 additional upper-division courses (or MTH 8) chosen in consultation with the student's advisor.

 Computer Programming Minor